Milton Gross

-Milton Gross (February 13, 1912 – May 9, 1973) was an American sportswriter and author who wrote a nationally syndicated column for the New York Post.
-He previously worked as the beat reporter for the New York Yankees and wrote a number of books about the team.
+Milton Gross (February 13, 1912 – May 9, 1973) was an American sportswriter and author best known for his nationally syndicated column in the New York Post.

 Born in the Brownsville section of Brooklyn, New York, Gross attended Thomas Jefferson High School where he played basketball.
-He graduated with a bachelor's degree and a master's degree in economics from Fordham University.
+He graduated with a bachelor's degree from Fordham University and then earned a master's degree in economics at Columbia University.
+In 1933, he became a newspaper reporter, beginning his career at The Brooklyn Daily Eagle, where he specialized in baseball, covering The Brooklyn Dodgers, the New York Giants and the Boston Red Sox.